Simple first aid advice issued by St John Ambulance for fireworks night and Diwali

-Simple first aid advice has been issued by St John’s Ambulance ahead of Bonfire Night and Diwali celebrations.
+Simple first aid advice has been issued by St John’s Ambulance ahead of Bonfire Night celebrations.

 "Our volunteers will be out and about at events in your community, but it’s always worth brushing up on your fire-related first aid knowledge so you’re prepared just in case something does go wrong.
 Some simple first aid techniques like knowing how to cool a burn or remove cinders from the eye, can make all the difference in helping you celebrate safely.”